-This article explains what happens at year-end, what your accountant needs from you, how year-end accounts connect to UAE corporate tax, and the mistakes that slow companies down.
+This article explains what happens at year-end, what your accountant needs from you, how year-end accounts connect to UAE corporate tax, and what most UAE companies get wrong.

 What happens at financial year-end for a UAE company?

 At year-end, your accountant closes the books for the financial period.
-That usually means:
+This usually means:

-- Reconciling bank accounts with the accounting records
+- Reconciling every bank account with the accounting records

-- Checking that supplier invoices were recorded and either paid or accrued
+- Checking that every supplier invoice received has been recorded and settled or accrued

-- Recording liabilities such as gratuity, leave entitlement, and unpaid invoices
+- Accruing all outstanding liabilities, including staff gratuity, leave entitlement, and unpaid invoices

-- Reconciling the VAT account for the year
+- Reconciling the VAT account for the full year

-- Preparing the profit and loss statement, balance sheet, and cash flow statement
+- Preparing the final profit and loss statement, balance sheet, and cash flow statement

-These accounts go to the auditor if your company needs one, and they also support the corporate tax return.
+These are the accounts that go to the auditor, if your company needs a statutory audit, and they also form the basis of your corporate tax return.

 What does your accountant need from you at year-end?

-The close moves faster when the business owner is ready.
-Your accountant will usually ask for:
+The year-end process moves faster and costs less when the business owner is prepared.
+Your accountant will usually need:

 Bank statements.
-Full statements for every company bank account in the year.
-If you use more than one bank or currency, send all of them.
+Full statements for all company bank accounts for the financial year.
+If you have several accounts across different banks or currencies, provide all of them.

 Invoices and receipts.
-A complete file of supplier invoices received during the year.
-Missing invoices create gaps that auditors will ask about.
+A complete file of all supplier invoices received during the year.
+Missing invoices create gaps in the accounts, and the auditor will ask about them.

 Asset register.
-A list of equipment, vehicles, or property bought during the year, with dates and costs.
+A list of equipment, vehicles, or property the company bought during the year.
+Your accountant needs purchase dates and costs to calculate depreciation.

 Staff records.
-Payroll records, year-end headcount, and details of staff who left during the year for gratuity accruals.
+Payroll records, the number of employees at year-end, and details of any staff who left during the year, for end-of-service gratuity accruals.

 Year-end accounts and UAE corporate tax

-Year-end accounts are the base for the CT return.
-Taxable income comes from the financial statements, then adjusted for exempt income, non-deductible expenses, and qualifying free zone person adjustments where relevant.
+Year-end accounts are the starting point for the CT return.
+Taxable income is calculated from your financial statements, with adjustments for CT-specific items such as exempt income, non-deductible expenses, and qualifying free zone person adjustments where they apply.

-Clean year-end accounts also reduce CT risk.
-Properly categorised accounts are less likely to trigger an FTA query than rushed numbers.
+Good year-end accounts also lower CT risk.
+An audited set of accounts with clear, properly categorised income and expenses is far less likely to trigger an FTA query than accounts that were rushed at the deadline.

 For the corporate tax obligations specific to your business structure, see our UAE corporate tax services.